| East L.A.

 On December 12, 2004, I flew out of Palm Springs airport on

-literally gave birth to The Beatles.
+the Beatles.
 For me it was more

 of a pilgrimage than a vacation on which I was embarking.

-It must be understood that The Beatles are my all-time favorite
+It must be understood that the Beatles are my all-time favorite

 musical artists.
 But they were a lot more than mere